decentralized-identity/sidetree/docs/protocol.md

 {
   "did": "The DID to be updated", "changeVersionNumber": "The number incremented from the last change version number.
-1 if first change.", "perviousChangeHash": "The hash of the previous RFC 6902 JSON Patch.", "patch": "An RFC 6902 JSON patch to the current DID Document", }
+1 if first change.", "perviousOperationHash": "The hash of the previous operation made to the DID document.", "patch": "An RFC 6902 JSON patch to the current DID Document", }
 ```